 Offers for international Students

-Please note: For most degree programs, you must provide proof of German language proficiency at level C1.
+Important note on enrollment: The application process differs for EU citizens and non-EU citizens.
+For most degree programs, you must provide proof of German language proficiency at level C1.
 Exceptions apply to international degree programs.
-If you do not yet meet the language requirements, you will need to complete a preparatory program.
+If you do not yet meet the language requirements, you will need to complete a preparatory studies.
 Conditional admission (bedingte Zulassung) without sufficient German skills is not possible at the University Bremen.

 You’ve been accepted as a student at the University Bremen?
 Congratulations!
 Now it’s time to prepare your stay.